chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 data in transit.

-Even if data is protected in transit, the current caching behavior of recursive DNS resolves introduces a side channel for an active network adversary to learn queries made by other clients.
+Even if data is protected in transit, the current caching behavior of recursive DNS resolvers introduces a side channel for an active network adversary to learn queries made by other clients.
 Specifically, in response to a client's query, a recursive resolver will fetch the corresponding record by traversing the DNS hierarchy and cache